simondlevy/Hackflight/webots/README.md

 If you have a game controller or R/C transmitter with adapter dongle, you can use that to fly;  otherwise, the simulator will advise you that no such device was found and instruct you on how to fly with the keyboard.
+The following devices are currently supported:

+* MY-POWER CO.,LTD. 2In1 USB Joystick
+* SHANWAN Android Gamepad
+* Logitech Gamepad F310
+* Logitech Extreme 3D
+* FrSky Simulator
+* Horizon Hobby SPEKTRUM RECEIVER

 If you prefer to program in Python, there is also support for that; simply type ```make python``` instead of ```make cplusplus```.
 You can now fly the vehicle with your keyboard (I don't currrently support game controllers and R/C transmitters in Python).
 The